jenn2318/SalesLoft-Challenge/README.md

 *String-Similarity npm package

 ## Future Additions
-Moving forward I would like to add more styling to the page.
-Although functionality was the highest priority when putting this application together at this time.
+More styling would have been practical for this app.
+Although, functionality was the highest priority when putting this application together at this time.